-Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Bearded Oat Avena barbata No 1-A, 2-A Targeted spot spraying with appropriate herbicide.
-Pulse-grazing can occur when annual weeds cover is equal to, or exceeds 25%.
-Spot-Spra y - October - January; Graze - January - October There is very little of this species in the Offset Site Controlled pulse grazing helps to control this annual species by reducing seed set but this years flowering and seeding season was delayed due to the wet and mild conditions yet the sheep were not permitted to graze beyond September.
+Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Bearded Oat Avena barbata No 1-A, 2- A Targeted spot spraying with appropriate herbicide.
+Pulse- grazing can occur when annual weeds cover is equal to, or exceeds 25%.
+Spot-Spray - October - January; Graze - January - October There is very little of this species in the Offset Site Pulse grazing helps to control this annual species by reducing seed set but this years flowering and seeding season was delayed due to the wet and mild conditions yet the sheep were not permitted to graze beyond September.

-Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Brown-top Bent Agrostis capillaris Yes 1-A, 2-A Targeted spot spraying with appropriate herbicide.
-Pulse-grazing can occur when annual weeds cover is equal to, or exceeds 25%.
-Spot-Spra y - October - January; Graze - January - October Brown-top Bent is considered to be the weed of highest threat within the Offset Site.
+Common name Scientific name High Threat Zone(s) Method Timing Description of actions Comments and observations Brown-top Bent Agrostis capillaris Yes 1-A, 2- A Targeted spot spraying with appropriate herbicide.
+Pulse- grazing can occur when annual weeds cover is equal to, or exceeds 25%.
+Spot-Spray - October - January; Graze - January - October Brown-top Bent is considered to be the weed of highest threat within the Offset Site.
 Grazing doesn't appear to be effective in reducing the cover of Browntop Bent as it is less palatable to sheep.
 Ecological burns were undertaken in April and May 2021.
 Glyphosate was applied in burnt areas on early growth of Browntop Bent in June and August.
 Grazing later into the season may also help to control this weed by reducing seed set, and promoting greater native species diversity.
-Following ecological burns within the offset site, application of glyphosate on new growth of Browntop Bent was undertaken.
-This approach allows for greater contact of herbicide onto actively growing tissue.
-Unfortunately, the Bent Grass did not burn well in areas where it was most dense and when herbicide was applied in these areas the herbicide was less successful.
-The results of the selective herbicide application on Browntop Bent from the summer of the previous year found that the selective herbicide halted growth of the bent grass for that season however it recovered from root stock the following winter.
-This selective herbicide may be effective in conjunction with other control method but not by itself.
-In previous years targeted mowing of areas dominated by Brown-top Bent during flowering have proven moderately effective, however during spring 2021 the high level of soil moisture did not permit this management approach.
+Following ecological burns within the offset site, application of fluazifop-P on new growth of Browntop Bent was undertaken in accordance with the WMS.
+This area will be monitored over the coming season to assess the appropriateness of the treatment.
+Glyphosate was applied to an area of Browntop Bent that was unburnt as per the WMS.
+This was undertaken during December 2022 prior to flowering to again assess the effectiveness of the treatment at a different season and will be monitored as per the WMS and discussed in the report prepared by Scott-Walker 2023.
+The Glyphosate and fluazifop-P both appeared effective in the short term at killing the Browntop Bent and follow up monitoring will be undertaken to assess the different approaches.
+The high level of rain over the Spring of 2022 and following Summer prevented the full extent of weed works intended as per the WMS, which included later grazing, additional spraying after burns and a Spring burn.